borakilicoglu/kro/README.md

 - Full React Material theming support with customizable colors.
 - Dark and Light color theme support.

+## Core Libraries

+- Angular
+- Angular Material Components
+- TailwindCSS

+## Application Designs

+Treo provides application designs along with some functionality.
+These functionalities are for demonstration purposes and shows what you can do with the provided application designs.

 <!-- ### `yarn start`

 Runs the app in the development mode.<br />